trizen/Compression-Util/README.md

     4. Zero run-length encoding (ZRLE)
     5. Huffman coding

-This functionality is provided by the function `bwt_compress()`, which can be explicitly implemented as:
+A simple BWT-based compression method (similar to Bzip2) is provided by the function `bwt_compress()`, which can be explicitly implemented as:

 ```perl
 use 5.036;